 Environmental factors such as temperature, humidity, and corrosive substances can impact the performance and durability of a junction box.
 It is essential to consider these factors when selecting a material.

-For example, if you will be exposing the junction box to harsh chemicals, a material like a fiberglass or stainless steel may be a better choice than plastic.
+For example, if you will be exposing the junction box to harsh chemicals, a material like fiberglass or stainless steel may be a better choice than plastic.

 Understand material ratings